 7 Benefits of Being a Ragdoll Cat Owner

 • Captivating Blue Eyes

 The Ragdoll cat breed was created and developed in the 1960’s by a lady named Ann Baker.
 She was a breeder based in Riverside, California and the breed itself was almost entirely created out of random cats.

-Ann herself bred, Josephine, a long haired white female cat with other cats that she owned or she found roaming in her area.
+Ann herself bred, Josephine, a long-haired white female cat with other cats that she owned or she found roaming in her area.
 The kittens that were produced had wonderfully endearing temperaments & traits that just needed to be repeated.
 The ragdoll cat ultimately seems to be the result of a Persian, Angora, Birman and Burmese cross breed.

 Carefully selecting the offspring with the correct look and temperament, and strategically breeding them, she eventually created what we now know as the Ragdoll breed of cat.
-The very early litters created Daddy Warbucks, (seal-point with white feet), who sired Fugianna, a bi-color female, and 2 other cats that became the foundation breeding stock.
+The very early litters created Daddy Warbucks, (seal-point with white feet), who sired Fugianna, a bi-colour female, and 2 other cats that became the foundation breeding stock.

 All Ragdolls are descendants of the same 3-4 original cats.